 For business owners, life insurance can help your business keep its lights on, employees paid and vendors satisfied in the event you die unexpectedly.

 There are also ways life insurance can benefit business owners during their lifetimes.
-Read more about how life insurance can be maximized in business.

 Let's address this first, because it seems to be a stumbling block for many people.